Lynyrd Skynyrd plane crash: Legacy

-The band's record label MCA replaced the album cover of the Street Survivors album, as it showed the band surrounded by flames.
+The crash took place three days following the release of the band’s fifth studio album Street Survivors.
+The album cover showed the band in a town engulfed in flames.
+Following the plane crash, MCA replaced the image with a new cover, showing the band against a simple black background, which was on the back of the original sleeve.
 The site of the crash has become a memorial for fans, rescuers and survivors, with an oak tree that has been carved with Lynyrd Skynyrd iconography, while the site was also the location of a fortieth anniversary memorial by survivors and rescuers.

 In 2017, surviving members of the band and family of those who died in the crash filed a lawsuit to block production and distribution of a film entitled Street Survivors: The True Story of the Lynyrd Skynyrd Plane Crash.
-The dispute stemmed from a "blood oath" by survivors, reportedly taken after the crash, never to use the name Lynyrd Skynyrd again in an effort not to capitalize on the tragedy that had befallen them.
+The dispute stemmed from a "blood oath" by survivors, reportedly taken after the crash, never to use the name Lynyrd Skynyrd again in an effort to capitalize on the tragedy that had befallen them.
 The film premiered at the Hollywood Reel Independent Film Festival on February 18, 2020.